jnth/teleinfo_reader/README.md

 The `show-data` executable read and show the last values from the PostgreSQL database.

+Usage: `show-data [-c file]`

+The configuration file path can be force to read a specific configuration.
+By default, the script read `/etc/read-teleinfo.conf` and `.env` file.

 ## Test with the data generator

 Run the data generator script to create file socket and send data into it: